 The goal of inbound marketing is to earn the attention of customers by making your startup or company easy to be found.
 You want to draw customers to your website or blog by consistently creating interesting content.
 Inbound marketing is about using marketing channels and tools to bring potential users or customers to you, rather than fighting for their attention.
 As the name says, inbound marketing is opposed as outbound marketing.
 Outbound marketing consists in pushing the product in front of potential customers (For instance, with ads).
 Inbound marketing is the opposite and the goal is to pull potential customers toward your product.

 In other words, inbound marketing has an effect of pulling the customers toward your product or service whereas with outbound marketing, you are pushing your product toward them.
 Inbound marketing is the strategy of connecting with potential customers by sharing content they find useful.
 Instead of interrupting your audience with advertising or other outbound marketing strategies, an inbound methodology will bring potential customers through content they find by themselves.
+Having an inbound marketing strategy will prevent your startup to fail and will help you build a successful startup.

 Now that you know the basics of inbound marketing, I am going to give you the 4 fundamental pillars to transform your audience into satisfied customers.
 Making your product or service being discovered, used and purchased is the whole point of setting up a good inbound marketing strategy.
 Today, I am going to give you the complete inbound marketing definition.
 This is a process in 4 phases: Attract – Conversion – Closing – Delight.